NS-cross-save-games/ns-cross-save-games.github.io/index.md

 Hope this website can help you play games cross-platform between Switch and PC.

+***Feel free to share and attach your successful attempts via [Issues](https://github.com/NS-cross-save-games/ns-cross-save-games.github.io/issues?q=is%3Aissue) or [Discussions](https://github.com/orgs/NS-cross-save-games/discussions).***

 # Official Support

-Official support is typically achieved through synchronization via cloud saves on platforms such as Steam.
+In addition to online games, official support for cross-save is typically achieved through cloud saves on platforms like Steam and Nintendo to synchronize progress.

 - Civilization VI
   - 2K account